Participation:

 Vice President*

-• Signs off on educators’ timesheets
+Signs off on the Director's timesheets

 Treasurer*